gvwilson/thirdbit/src/fiction/cherne/index.md

 #### Araña {#section}

-Araña, which lies south of the Regimental Kingdoms, is distinct both historically and culturally from its neighbors.
+Araña, which lies south of the Ninety Kingdoms, is distinct both historically and culturally from its neighbors.
 Physically, the Aranese are smaller and lighter than their northern neighbors.
 Their language is related to Darpani, although the relation is not close.
 Eastern Araña is a sparsely treed